openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 The result of a program expression *evaluation* denotes the following:

--  a variable (*variable* is used here in the general, non-terminological sense to denote a modifiable lvalue in the left-hand side of an assignment);
+-  A variable (the term *variable* is used here in the general, non-terminological sense to denote a modifiable lvalue in the left-hand side of an assignment);
    or
--  a value (results found in all other places).
+-  A value (results found in all other places).

 .. index::
    evaluation